KaiYan289/RLpapersnote/README.md

 * *Multi-Task Reinforcement Learning: A Hierarchical Bayesian Approach* (ICML 07')

 ## Other RL

+* *Distilling Policy Distillation* (ICLR 19')

+Policy distillation is the transfer of knowledge from one policy to another, enabling the training of agents based on already trained policies / human examples.

+Consider the general problem of extracting knowledge from a teacher policy, π, and transferring it to a different student policy, πθ, using trajectories.

+many widely used methods do not correspond to valid gradient vector fields, and thus may be susceptible to non-convergent learning dynamics.

 * *OFFLINE REINFORCEMENT LEARNING WITH IMPLICIT Q-LEARNING* (ICLR 22')